chrishwiggins/ebola-hackathon/README.md

 to gather experts and idea-generators and implementers around more focused topics

+### example workshop:

+*information systems to address Ebola crisis*

+Real time monitoring status of staffing, available beds, supplies using mobile phone platforms to enhance health infrastructure and information systems.
+One could think about leveraging recent gains in m-health.

 ## iteration with experts (likely Friday, Oct 3)

 Crucial is saving time by shooting down unworkable ideas